pearcej/cpp4python/_sources/Java4Python/loopsanditeration.rst

 ===================

 You have already seen a couple of examples of iteration and looping in C++.
-So this section will just serve as a reference for the differences in Syntax.
+This section will just serve as a reference for the differences in Syntax.

 Definite Loop